IONOFIELD/FLY/README.md

 Turner, Krieger, Pang & Clandinin.
 Added here: the test harness with numeric criteria and nulls, one parameter set across independent circuits, a spiking sensory-to-motor cascade across the neck connective on MaleCNS, the documented negatives, and one testable prediction.
-Where the model disagrees with a measurement, the model is presumed wrong.
+Where the model disagrees with a published measurement, the model is presumed wrong.

 ## Known limits
 Single-neuron parameters are Shiu's central-brain values applied uniformly to brain and cord; no